curiouschip/learn/content/docs/getting-started/Pre-Loaded-apps/_index.md

 ---

 A retro classic, this version of Space Invaders is written in Lua Love.
-You can use the controllers to play the gam, using the **LEFT** and **RIGHT** buttons on the left controller to move and the **Y** button on the right controller to fire.
+You can use the controllers to play the game, using the **LEFT** and **RIGHT** buttons on the left controller to move and the **Y** button on the right controller to fire.
 You can also use the Capacitive Touch panel to play the game.

 {{< figure src="Space2.png" >}}

 {{< hint warning >}}
 If using the capacitive touch board, you need to press the **MODE** button and select **CURSOR** mode.
 Attach leads to pad 3 and 4 for directional control and pad 5 to fire.
-These leads can then be connected to a home-made controller, or and conductive material.
+These leads can then be connected to a home-made controller, or any conductive material.
 {{< /hint >}}